 The analysis also uses Census 2011 population data for each ethnic group.
 In a small number of cases, a person did not have their ethnicity recorded in the dataset.
 This means that the ethnicity totals may not add up to the national totals.

-Detentions data was incomplete in 2016/17 because not all providers of secondary mental health and learning disabilities services provided the data for all months in the year and some providers did not submit any data at all.
+Detentions data was incomplete from 2017 to 2018.
+This is because not all providers of secondary mental health and learning disabilities services provided data for all months in the year, and some providers did not submit any data at all.
 As a result, the counts and rates shown are lower than the true figures.
 However, broad comparisons between ethnic groups for a given year are valid.

-In 2017/18, the methodology remained the same but improved data quality means that the actual increase in detentions is likely to be less than that reported.
+From 2018 to 2019, the methodology remained the same, however improved data quality means that the actual increase in detentions is likely to be less than that reported.
 Trend comparisons are also affected by improving data quality.
-Based on the providers who submitted good quality detentions data in each of the last 3 years, we estimate there was an increase in detentions of 2.4 per cent between 2016/17 and 2017/18.
-Broad comparisons between ethnic groups for a given year are still valid however.
+Based on the providers who submitted good quality detentions data in each of the last 3 years, we estimate there was an increase in detentions of 2% in the 2 years to March 2019.
+Broad comparisons between ethnic groups for a given year are still valid.

-Although Gypsy and Arab are identified in the population figures in the download, these groups are not separately identified in the MHSDS, so separate rates are not available for these groups.
-People from an Arab background do not always identify with the same broad ethnic category (they may, for example, identify as Asian or Any Other ethnic group).
+Although people from Gypsy and Arab ethnic groups are included in the population figures in the download, these groups are not separately identified in the MHSDS.
+This means separate rates are not available for these groups.
+People from an Arab background do not always identify with the same broad ethnic category – for example, they may identify as Asian or Any Other ethnic group.
 The way this affects the rates shown is unknown.

 The confidence intervals for the estimate of the standardised rates per 100,000 population for each ethnic group are available in the download the data section.

-The number of detentions for White British people under the Mental Health Act in 2017/18 was 69.0 per 100,000 population.
-This is a reliable estimate based on the people detained that year, but it is not possible to be 100% certain of the true rate of detention for this population.
+The number of detentions for White British people under the Mental Health Act from 2018 to 2019 was 70.1 per 100,000 people.
+This is a reliable estimate, however it’s not possible to be 100% certain of the true rate of detention for this population.